tapan-samal/Interview-Questions/Node.md

     <h3>3.
 What is the difference between Nodejs and JavaScript...?</h3>
     <p>
          Node.js is a runtime environment, while JavaScript is a programming language.  <br>
-         Node.js provides a platform for executing JavaScript code on the server-side, while JavaScript is primarily used on the client-side. <br>
+         Node.js provides a platform for executing JavaScript code on the server-side, while JavaScript is primarily used on the
+          client- side. <br>
          Node.js is commonly used developing APIs, but JavaScript access and manipulate the APIs by adding functionality. <br>
          Express is the popular framework of Nodejs, but in JavaScript React library is popular.
     </p>